 TIP: Whichever materials you use, remember to use plenty of tape or string to ensure that they won’t slip off and expose your furniture.

-Glass tabletops should be covered in packing paper and placed in telescoping cardboard boxes.
-If you don’t have these materials, you can always use old blankets or towels to wrap your tabletops in.
+- Glass tabletops should be covered in packing paper and placed in telescoping cardboard boxes.
+If you don’t have these materials, you can always use old blankets or towels to wrap your tabletops.

 Once your furniture is properly disassembled and wrapped up, you can begin loading your pieces onto the truck.
 Here are some things to keep in mind when loading: